Jean-Christophe Bahebeck

-Jean-Christophe Bahebeck (born 1 May 1993) is a French professional footballer who plays as a forward for Palmaflor.
+Jean-Christophe Bahebeck (born 1 May 1993) is a former French professional footballer who plays as a forward.
+Known for his speed and shot power, Bahebeck first gained prominence at Paris Saint-Germain and the French youth national teams.
+Many loans followed until 2018, when he briefly settled into Utrecht's ranks before ending his career in Bolivia.

-He is described as a player who is "very fast with both feet" and is a good striker of the ball.
-Despite beginning his career as a striker, he plays primarily as a winger.
-Bahebeck is a former French youth international having earned caps for several age group teams.

 Club career

 Early career

-Bahebeck was born in the commune of Saint-Denis in the Île-de-France region.
-He is the younger brother of Red Star Saint-Ouen midfielder Rosère Manguélé.
-Manguélé previously played professionally with Châteauroux.
-Bahebeck began his football career in September 2000 at the age of seven playing for local club Club Sportif Municipal de Persan in the Val d'Oise commune of Persan.
-He spent almost three years training at the club before signing his first license with nearby club Union Sportive Persan in October 2003.
-While training at Persan, Bahebeck was supervised by club coach Denis Diaz.
+Born in the commune of Saint-Denis in the Île-de-France region, Bahebeck began his football career in September 2000 at the age of seven, spending three years at local club CSM Persan in the Val d'Oise commune of Persan before moving to Union Sportive de Persan in October 2003.
+While training in Persan, Bahebeck was supervised by club coach Denis Diaz.

-In 2006, while playing with Persan, Bahebeck was spotted by Paris Saint-Germain officials who offered him a trial at the club.
-While attending the club's detection camp, he participated in a local tournament held in Sens that was composed of professional teams and responded by scoring "four or five goals" in the competition.
-Despite the performance, Bahebeck remained at Persan after it was suggested by his club coaches that he remain in the Val d'Oise department to be with his family and his team for at least one more year.
-He was later enticed by both Marseille and Bordeaux, but remained keen on joining Paris Saint-Germain stating it was his preference.
+In 2006, Bahebeck was spotted by Paris Saint-Germain officials, who offered him a trial.
+While attending the club's detection camp, he participated in a local tournament held in Sens composed of professional teams and scored "four or five goals" there.
+Despite this performance, Bahebeck did not secure a future deal as it was suggested by his club coaches that he remain in Persan to be with his family and his team for at least one more year.
+He was later enticed by both Marseille and Bordeaux, but stayed focused on joining PSG.

 Paris Saint-Germain

-Bahebeck began his Paris Saint-Germain career in the club's youth academy at the Camp des Loges.
+Paris Saint-Germain's Camp des Loges academy finally welcomed Bahebeck in 2007.
 He was placed on the club's under-14 team and immediately developed a reputation of a serial goalscorer.